KrishnaSandeep79/Marketplace/README.md

 # Marketplace

+Checkout our demo here: https://drive.google.com/file/d/1GA4wFLw_X3WsdWV64SGUBNKIX_-7l0TI/view?usp=sharing

 ## Idea Inspiration
-Every semester, students move in and out.
-Students who are leaving mostly sell their belongings through social media chats.
-Students who are moving in have similar requirements.
-It is difficult to keep track of the items in social media chats.
-We aim to create a platform where users can post a thing or item they want to sell and other users can express interest in purchasing.
+Every semester, students move in and out, often selling their belongings through various social media chats.
+Meanwhile, new students have similar needs for these items.
+However, tracking these exchanges across multiple chat threads can be overwhelming.
+To streamline this process, we created a platform where users can list items for sale, and other users can easily show interest in purchasing.
+This will simplify transactions, making it more efficient for both sellers and buyers.

 ## Application Features
 1. Login and Registration: A user should be able to log in and register into the application.